 Here are some of the best naming practices:

-1) Always use nouns in API URLs for resources instead of verbs.
+Always use nouns in API URLs for resources instead of verbs.
 We have HTTP methods to describe different functions of REST APIs, so we don’t need verbs in naming the resources.
-For example, if you’re developing a currency rate API, you could use ‘lastest’ for real-time exchange rates instead of ‘getLatestRates.’
+For example, if we’re developing a currency rate API, we could use ‘latest‘ for real-time exchange rates instead of ‘getLatestRates.’

-2) A good practice is to keep the resource name plural.
+A good practice is to keep the resource name plural.
 Although it’s not a requirement, singular names can create confusion about whether we’re requesting a single resource or a list of resources.
-It’s also essential to keep the name of resources uniform across your API.
+It’s also essential to keep the names of resources uniform across our API.

 An example of a plural resource name is as follows: